Once again, thrill seekers, music lovers, conversationalists, all across Fruited playing Rush Limbaugh, a living legend.

 What's that?

-Capture him and get all the information we could out of this guy.
+Before we even went into Iraq, just everything we had, we should have went after Osama bin Laden, capture him, and get all the information we could out of this guy.

-You know, torture him, beat him, whatever.
+You know, butcher him, beat him, whatever.

-No, no, can't do that.
+Well, I can't do that.

-No, actually I was working, I didn't get to see it.
+I didn't get to see it.

-Oh, it's that's too bad.
+Oh, that's too bad.

 It really is too bad because there are a lot of people who think that Bush is to blame for not getting bin Laden.

-We had numerous chances to kill bin Laden or to capture bin Laden, and they were all passed up on in the 1990s.
+We had numerous chances to kill bin Laden or to capture bin Laden.

-I'm not even going to politicize this and mention who was running the country then.
+I'm not even going to politicize this and mention who was running the country then because I'm not trying to be provocative.

 They literally, the decision was made to not do it, or the decision was put off so as to avoid even having to make it.

-I'm holding, ladies and gentlemen in my nicotine stain fingers, a uh an interesting little story from the New York Times, Sunday magazine.
+Here on the cutting edge of societal evolution, Rush Limbaugh, I'm holding, ladies and gentlemen, in my nicotine stained fingers an interesting little story from the New York Times, Sunday magazine.

-But the editor in this story, Bill Keller, New York Times editor, says that he felt justified in publishing the leak on the National Security Agency's foreign surveillance program in part because the Bush administration had lost credibility, and the Times could give them less benefit of the doubt.
+But the editor in this story, Bill Keller, New York Times editor, says that he felt justified in publishing the leak on the National Security Agency's foreign surveillance program in part because the Bush administration had lost credibility and the Times could give them less benefit of the doubt.

-Now to set the table for you on this, the Bush administration brought Keller in there to the White House.
+Now, to set the table for you on this, the Bush administration brought Keller in there to the White House.

 And Bush implored them.

-In fact, I've d I've they've got a cover uh that that that replicates the New York Times front page, and Bush told Bill Keller, you're gonna have blood on your hands.
+In fact, they've got a cover that replicates the New York Times front page.

 And that's what Keller says.